Annual cremation statistics are available for Lodge Hill, Yardley and Sutton Coldfield crematoria by calendar year from January 2009 to December 2023.

-Please note the following which must be considered in relation to any comparison or analysis of the number of cremations:
+The following must be considered in relation to any comparison or analysis of the number of cremations:

-- The strict policies adopted during the pandemic in relation to numbers attending funerals resulted in families choosing other providers who were not as restrictive with the number of mourners;
+- during the pandemic strict rules regarding the attendance numbers at funerals made families choose other providers who were not as restrictive with the number of mourners

-- Some fluctuations in numbers are due to outside factors, for example, mechanical breakdown of cremators at Yardley Crematorium (November and December 2019) and the closure of neighbouring crematorium for refurbishment increasing demand at Yardley Crematorium (June to October 2017);
+- some fluctuations in numbers are due to outside factors, for example, the mechanical breakdown of cremators at Yardley Crematorium (November and December 2019) and the closure of neighbouring crematorium for the refurbishment of Yardley Crematorium (May 2023 - December 2023)

 - the statistics do not include the cremation of body parts or foetal remains

 Page last updated: 6 February 2024